WSU-kduncan/cs2900-HaroldJCromwell/Projects/Project1/README.md

 1. Yes, but you will need to use the shared folders option on VirtualBox or similar software.
 2. A snapshot is only a copy of the disk file at a certain point.
 (A sort of fail safe.)
 A template is the entire virtual machine and takes up much more space.
 3. In my network, I am running a Personal Computer that is running Windows.
 On that computer I have VirtualBox as the hypervisor and that hypervisor has guest running thorugh it.
+(Check issues for Hypervisor diagram)
 ## Part 3:

 1. In order to enable Host-only networking, you will need to go to your VM's settings then network and in the drop down(attached to box go to Host-only.